sethbattin/datafestivus/README.md

 I reread my previous entry, and the plan remains the same.
 I _think_ that I need an overhaul at the server level.
 The data structure that I save must keep track of its current state in the sequence of offering, gathering, answering, etc.  There will be a correlated change in the polling mechanism, as well, but that is fine.
 The JS needed a cleanup, too.

 Unfortunately the server will render my carefully crafted GoDaddy patch worthless; but that's ok because they've forced me to migrate my hosting to a newer box anyway.
 I think it will have php5.4 on it, at minimum.
 God, I hope so.

+### 2016 May 14
+Last entry made me realize that my journal has been helping very little to cause me to accomplish anything.
+The notes definitely have helped me gather my thoughts, but recently they are just an excuse to not do anything.
+So I just plowed ahead with the previous plan to refactor the server structure, and then immediately (relative term) started refactoring the js to match, until I had something working again.
+I am at that point now, which means I can squash the branch back into master.

+Along the way, I elected to make unit tests for the silly server.
+It surely seemed like a titanic waste of time while I was pissing with it.
+I integrated TravisCI on github as well, though that was definitely a waste of time.
+I hyperbolize there; it wasn't a waste, it was good practice.
+It just hasn't served me any purpose to have a CI server repeatedly telling me that my master branch was building wrongly.
+I am running my few unit tests manually anyway.
+I digress.

+The tests themselves turned out to be quite helpful.
+After thoroughly proving that the server was operating as intended, (and cleaning up the architecture to make that testable and hence obvious,) I knew that the problems I was encountering in the page javascript were purely problems in the javascript.
+That made them incredibly easy to debug, and the JS refactoring took almost no time at all.
+I say almost because I think that Chrome is blatantly not performing WebRTC functions.
+I updated Firefox and it performed perfectly.
+Perhaps I'll simply need to install 64bit linux so that I can keep getting Chrome updates.

+From here, I move on to cleaning up my repo, making my tests correct, and possibly updating my public hosting to make another attempt at world-wide connections.
+Cross my fingers.
+If that works, it's on to implementing a game library wrapper.